hardaker/draft-hardaker-dnsop-nsec3-guidance/README.txt

 2.4.
 Salt

-   Operators are encouraged to forget the salt entirely by using a zero- length salt value instead (represented as a "-" in the presentation format).
+   Operators are encouraged to forgo using a salt entirely by using a zero-length salt value instead (represented as a "-" in the presentation format).

    NSEC3 records provide an an additional salt value, which can be combined with an FQDN to influence the resulting hash, but properties